 Excluding items from build

 If you do not need to build some projects when you build your solution, you can exclude them to reduce build time.
 To do so, go to the Projects that should never be built section.
 You can use the search box in this section to filter the solution tree to show only matching items.page of ReSharper options and mark projects or solution folders that you want to exclude in the

 Forcing specific projects to build

 ReSharper Build does not build projects if they were built successfully before, and have not had any changes since them.
 If you need to build some projects independently of changes in them, you can force build them.
-To do so, mark the projects or solution folders you want to force build in the Projects should be always built section.
+To do so, mark projects or solution folders that you want to force build in the Projects tha should always be built section.
 You can use the search box in this section to filter the solution tree to show only matching items.

 Marking a project as 'always build' tells ReSharper Build to never apply heuristics to this project, but to always pass it to MSBuild.
 This does not mean that the project will always be rebuilt and recompiled, but it means MSBuild is always called - MSBuild will still check timestamps and might perform an incremental build.
 This is useful for projects that have custom build steps that ReSharper Build can’t track (although it would be better to rewrite the custom build steps as proper MSBuild targets that support incremental build.).